Scroll To See More Images

 No secret here—dating can be a real pain.
 Nothing’s more nerve-wracking than a first date, especially with someone you hardly know.
 And while, sure, dates are meant to be a precursor to an actual relationship, first dates are also mini-interviews disguised as social outings, whether we like to admit it or not.
-That’s why figuring out what to talk about ahead of time with a list of good first date questions is so important.
+That’s why figuring out what to talk about ahead of time with a list of good first date questions and conversation starters is so important.

 A foolproof way to ensure that conversation will always be flowing is to simply ask your date things, although—given the fact that we never know how comfortable others are with casual conversation—that might be easier said than done.
 The trick to successfully vetting a prospect on a first date, while simultaneously keeping the energy light and fun, is knowing what questions to ask and how to ask them.
 For example, work, his or her family, hobbies, pop culture, and favorite music are all surefire bets.
 Four things never to ask her or him about on a first date?
 Politics, religion, exes, and salary.
 Too serious, too fast!